 Some famous Uruguayan artists have Swiss roots.
 For example, José Belloni, Martino Perlasca and Juan José Morosoli come from families whose origins lie in Ticino.

 The Swiss embassy in Montevideo supports efforts to preserve and disseminate the common cultural heritage through small-scale projects.

 At the end of 2022 there were 1,018 Swiss citizens living in Uruguay.

 History of bilateral relations

-Founded in 1828, the Republic of Uruguay became a popular destination for Swiss emigrants.
+Founded in 1828, the Republic of Uruguay became a popular destination for Swiss migrants.
 In 1862 and 1863, farmers from the German-speaking part of Switzerland founded the 'Nueva Helvecia' community, bringing cheese-making and other agricultural innovations to Uruguay.
-Migrants from Ticino achieved distinction in Uruguay as architects, artists and even footballers.
-Uruguay is still known as 'the Switzerland of the Americas'.
+Migrants from Ticino became successful architects, artists and sportspeople in Uruguay.

-Switzerland appointed its first consul to Uruguay in 1859.
-In 1947, Switzerland opened a diplomatic representation in Montevideo.
+Switzerland posted a consul to Uruguay in 1859, then in 1947, it opened a diplomatic representation in Montevideo.
 The 150th anniversary of the founding of 'Nueva Helvecia' was celebrated with a series of events in April 2012 in the presence of official Swiss delegations.